Luke 2

 And when they were there, the days to give birth were fulfilled.

 Paraphrase: When they arrived at Bethlehem, they were exhausted from their journey, especially from that last uphill climb to enter the city.
-Their discomfort was exacerbated by the fact that they had arrived late in the day and that it was cold this time of year.
-To top things off, Mary’s labor had begun.
+Their discomfort was made worse by the fact that they had arrived late in the day and that it was cold this time of year.
+To top things off, Mary was beginning to feel the first sings of labor.

 Comments: